-While the development of Village F generally follows these trends, as development has taken place in the West Villages, there have been several discrepancies between what is being built and what the original intent for the Villages has been.
-For example, due to the limited number of families that have settled in the West Villages, and the increasing number of charter schools in the region, the need for elementary schools has been limited to date.
-The market for retail and services has also dictated a change from the anticipated development pattern from villages having self-contained village centers to commercial development mainly occurring in the Town Center area with limited commercial and office development taking place at key intersections in the villages.
-This pattern holds true in Village F.
+While the development of Village G generally follows these trends, as development has taken place in the West Villages, there have been several discrepancies between what is being built and what the original intent for the Villages were, based on what is shown in the Comprehensive Plan.
+For example, due to the limited number of families that have settled in the West Villages, and the increasing number of charter schools in the region, the need for additional educational facilities has been limited.
+The market for retail and services has also dictated a change from the anticipated development pattern from villages having self-contained village centers to commercial development mainly occurring in the Town Center area, particularly along US 41 similar to what is currently in place in the Activity Centers in the remainder of the City.
+However, a limited amount of commercial uses are anticipated for the area immediately adjacent to CoolToday Park and at the southwest corner of the Village at the intersection of S. West Villages Parkway and Manasota Beach Road.